Tribute to late 'German Sinatra' is surprise Berlin hit

 After a difficult start, the seniors' children fall in love.

-"It's a fantastic show with indestructible old favourites from Juergens," Berlin's B.Z. tabloid newspaper said.
+"It's a fantastic show with indestructible old favorites from Juergens," Berlin's B.Z. tabloid newspaper said.

 Birgit Walter, a critic for the Berliner Zeitung newspaper, wrote: "It's got a chic appearance, amazing tempo and fantastic choreography on a great revolving stage with plenty of splendid performances.
 What stays with you is unforgettable music."